ltrapaga/lauras-text-editor/README.md

-# Laura's Text Editor
+# ZenWrite PWA

 ## Description

-Laura's Text Editor is a single-page application that uses manifests, service workers, and IndexedDB to function similarly to a native app and meet the Progessive Web App (PWA) criteria.
-The application is fully functional offline and features a number of data persistence techniques in case one of the options is not supported by the browser.
-Visit [Laura's Text Editor](https://lauras-pwa-text-editor.herokuapp.com/) to start testing the performance of a PWA text editor!
+ZenWrite PWA is a practical text editor designed as a Progressive Web App, blending web accessibility with the robust features of offline functionality.
+It employs service workers, manifests, and IndexedDB to ensure reliable data persistence and seamless editing, even without an internet connection.
+ZenWrite is fully installable, offering the convenience of a native app and the flexibility of a web-based platform.
+Enjoy the straightforward, reliable editing experience with ZenWrite PWA, where your text editing needs are met with efficiency and ease.

 ## Table of Contents